 - Shorter tasks - reminders of those 10 minute jobs that you must not forget

 - Personal tasks

 You also need an engagement diary or something similar for monthly planning.

 Here is the link to this item: TN23 - How to do 'To do' lists.pdf

-These notes have been updated in April 2013 with minor adjustments to both the text and layout.
+These notes have been updated in April 2015 with new resources listed.